Ratified November 13, 1997; Revised: October 9, 2002; October 25, 2006; November 5, 2008; September 21, 2011; and September 19, 2023

 ARTICLE XIII: AMENDMENTS

 These Bylaws may be amended by a resolution of the Full Member Societies present in person or by proxy at a duly constituted meeting of which at least three months notice in writing has been given of the date, time and place and of the nature of the amendments.
-To be adopted, the resolution requires a three quarters proportional vote conducted and calculated in accord with Article III, Section 5(d) of these Bylaws.
+To be adopted, the resolution requires a one-half proportional vote conducted and calculated in accord with Article III, Section 5(b) of these Bylaws.